7th Lublin Uhlan Regiment: World War II

+Invasion of Poland

 The mobilization of the regiment was announced on August 24, 1939, at 1 a.m.
 By 4 p.m. on August 25, the all squadrons were ready.
 On the next day, regimental commandant, Colonel Leonard Lodzia-Michalski was transferred to the 10th Motorized Cavalry Brigade (Poland).
 Under new commandant, Colonel Marian Skrzynecki, the regiment marched northwards, to the border with East Prussia.
 It took its defensive positions on August 30, and the soldiers began digging trenches, protected by barbed wire.

 During the 1939 Invasion of Poland, Lublin Uhlans were part of Mazowiecka Cavalry Brigade, Army Modlin.
 On September 1–3, it fought in exposed defensive position near Chorzele, to be withdrawn to Przasnysz.
 On September 5–7, it defended the line of the Narew river.
 After crossing the Bug river, it fought in the area of Lublin, suffering heavy losses in the battle of Suchowola (September 23–24).

 In the final days of September 1939, elements of the regiment kept fighting both the Wehrmacht and the Red Army, trying to reach either the border with Hungary, or the garrison of besieged Warsaw.
 During one of the clashes against the Soviets, its commandant, Colonel Marian Skrzynecki, was mortally wounded.
 Last soldiers of the regiment continued fighting until October 9, when they capitulated near Mińsk Mazowiecki.